Qamalia/ASP.NET-Core-Web-API-using-SQL-Server/README.md

 # APT.NET-Core-Web-API-using-SQL-Server
-In this article, we will figure out how to make Web API project with ASP.NET Core(v6.0)We will begin with realizing what a Web API and `EF migrations` is, next, we will make another Web API project in Visual Studio and afterward we will consume the API from a .NET client.
+In this article, we will figure out how to make Web API project with ASP.NET Core(v6.0)We will begin with realizing what a Web API and Entity Framewor is, next, we will make another Web API project in Visual Studio and afterward we will consume the API from a .NET client.
 All actions was made in  Visual Studio 2022 on Window 11 machine with installed SQL Server.

 ### What is Web API?
 A Web API is an application programming interface for either a web server or a web browser.
 It is a web development concept, usually limited to a web application's client-side (including any web frameworks being used), and thus usually does not include web server or browser implementation details such as SAPIs or APIs unless publicly accessible by a remote web application